franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 ### 2.4.
 Normalize errors being returned

 One of the most annoying things when consuming a microservice is that the errors it returns are not consistent.
-At work I have plenty of scenarios like:
+At work, I have plenty of scenarios like:

 service.com/users/-1 returns